 3. Summon courage.
-Differentiating from your original family is a courageous hero/heroine’s journey because your family members might not
+Differentiating from your family of origin is a courageous Hero/Heroine's

 5. Encourage yourself.
-How can you encourage yourself when others do not?
-Encourage yourself by affirming your authentic nature
+How can you encourage yourself when others have not?
+Encourage yourself by affirming your authentic nature repetitively until

 6. Repetition is the key.
 Repeating kind, soothing words to yourself over and over eventually changes the well-worn grooves of socialized

 self-rejection.
 Find kind words that feel good in your body and repeat them until they "land."